nicholascc/steem-state/README.md

 });
 ```

 If you run your code using `node index.js` you should get a terminal wher you can enter in text.
 Simply type in a message, press enter, and in a few moments your message will show up.
 Try running multiple instances at the same time to see that it is actually running on a blockchain.
+## Next

-Next, learn how to create a token using `steem-state` on the [wiki](https://github.com/nicholas-2/steem-state/wiki) and read more about building decentralized apps using soft consensus.
+Learn how to create a token using `steem-state`, read more about building decentralized apps using soft consensus, and read the documentation on the [wiki](https://github.com/nicholas-2/steem-state/wiki).

 *If you have any questions, suggestions, problems, or want advice about incorporating soft-consensus into your project, email me at nicholas2591@gmail.com.*